TreacherousDev/Treacherous/README.md

 -------   ----#--   -------   ----$--
 -------   -------   -------   -------
 ```
+Notice how X now detects up as an occupied direction, because it was previously updated by the cell that came before it.
+This avoids collision conflict that would have otherwise resulted if both of them were to detect directions at the same time.

 After all marked cells are iterated through, we get the next batch of marked cells and iterate through them.
 So we'll transform all $ into @ and repeat the process till there isnt any $ left to update.
 Sample production:
 ```